Virginia Tech vs. NC State Women's Basketball Predictions & Picks - January 7

 NC State Schedule Analysis

-- In their signature win of the season, the Wolfpack took down the No. 5 Colorado Buffaloes, 78-60, on November 25.
+- The Wolfpack defeated the No. 5 Colorado Buffaloes in a 78-60 win on November 25, which was their signature win of the season.

-- The Wolfpack have tied for the 13th-most Quadrant 1 wins in the nation (two).
+- The Wolfpack have tied for the 13th-most Quadrant 1 victories in the country (two).

-- NC State has six wins versus Quadrant 2 opponents, the most in the nation.
+- NC State has the most Quadrant 2 wins in the country (six).

-- The Hokies have tied for the 53rd-most Quadrant 3 wins in the nation based on the RPI (three).
+- The Hokies have tied for the 55th-most Quadrant 3 victories in the country based on the RPI (three).

 NC State 2023-24 Best Wins